-See the Site Controller II Configuration Manual if you need more information about assigning permission levels to commands.
+See MDE-4314 CFN III Configuration Manual if you need more information about assigning permission levels to commands.

 Four things determine whether a user has access to a command.
-They are: the user's permission level, the command's permission level, the position of the Site Controller manager keyswitch, and the position of the console keyswitch (if entering commands from a console).
+They are: the user's permission level, the command's permission level, the position of the Site Controller manager keyswitch (not available at this time), and the position of the console keyswitch (if entering commands from a console).

-- If a user has a permission level that is equal to or greater than the permission level required for a command, that user may execute that command. - The manager keyswitch is a way to temporarily increase the users' permission level.
+- If a user has a permission level that is equal to or greater than the permission level required for a command, that user may execute that command. - The manager keyswitch (not available at this time) is a way to temporarily increase the users' permission level.
 The key, when inserted and turned clockwise until it stops, has a permission level associated with it.
-(The figure below shows the manager keyswitch on the Site Controller II.)
-The manager key permission level is assigned by the disk-based configuration program SYS_PAR, and is usually assigned during the initial configuration of the system.
+The manager key permission level is assigned by the disk-based configuration program SYS\PAR, and is usually assigned during the initial configuration of the system. - When the manager key is inserted and fully turned, the permission level associated with the key is in effect for all users, except those users who already have a higher permission level. - If a user is signed on to a console, the console keyswitch may also raise the user's effective permission level.
+The permission level associated with each key, when inserted, will be in effect if it is higher than the user's permission level.
+The key position permission levels are as follows: